AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

 ```

-Then, we launch CUDA kernel add function to add elements of two vectors and wait for GPU to finish before accessing on host.
+Then, we launch CUDA kernel add function and wait for GPU to finish before accessing on host.
 ```
   int blockSize = 256;
   int numBlocks = (N + blockSize - 1) / blockSize;